Skip to content

 woman pouring coffee from a traditional clay pot into lots of small cups in a traditional ethiopian coffee ceremony

-7. Opportunities for Adventure and Exploration
+7. Adventure and Exploration

 colourful volcanic landscape in the danakil depression ethiopia